man0F0d4/pcbotgui/README.md

 1. Go to https://github.com/WastefulNick/pcbotgui/releases
 2. Download the newest version of pcbotgui.msi
 3. Run pcbotgui.msi and follow the steps
-4. You can now search for PixelBot GUI and run it!

 ## Compiling with electron
-1. If you do not have git get it installed from https://git-scm.com/downloads
+1. If you do not have git or Node.js(npm), install them from https://git-scm.com/downloads and https://www.npmjs.com/get-npm
 2. Open a command window and clone the project with `git clone https://github.com/WastefulNick/pcbotgui.git`
 3. Run `cd pcbotgui`
 4. Run `npm package-mac` if you're using mac, `npm package-win` for windows and `npm package-linux` for linux.